Dhruvjalan/Folio-ResearchUsingRAG/README.md

-# Folio — Research Intelligence
+# Folio : Research Using RAG

 A local RAG (Retrieval-Augmented Generation) application for analyzing research papers.
 Upload PDFs directly in the browser or connect to an S3 bucket, then ask questions across your documents using a LangGraph-orchestrated pipeline.